lupyuen/lupyuen.github.io/src/pinedio2.md

 Enter these commands to flash __nuttx.bin__ to PineDio Stack...

-(__For WSL:__ Do this in the Windows Command Prompt CMD instead of WSL. blflash needs to access the COM port)
+(__For WSL:__ Do this in Windows Command Prompt CMD instead of WSL. blflash needs to access the COM port)

 ```bash
 ## For Linux: Change "/dev/ttyUSB0" to the PineDio Stack Serial Port